muratk5n/thirdwave/en/README.md

 He would do anything for love but nothing to stay alive..

-NY Post: "Meat Loaf was reportedly anti-vaccine mandate before dying from COVID"
+"Meat Loaf reportedly 'an anti-vaxxer' before death"

 ---